Do you want to know how to learn Japanese?

-The other disadvantage is that you don’t get much speaking practise.
+The other disadvantage is that you don’t get much speaking practice.
 Consider supplementing your online course with conversation lessons on italki, or practise for free with a language exchange partner!

 Finally, you have to be disciplined to study by yourself.
 There’s no teacher to hold you accountable if you skip class – so don’t get lazy, and try to make studying Japanese a regular part of your routine.

 Self-study with other resources

 There are plenty of other ways to learn Japanese on your own without following a formal course or program.